 Abstract

 A hallmark of the inflammatory response to pathogen exposure is the production of TNF that coordinates innate and adaptive immune responses, by functioning in an auto- or paracrine manner.
 Numerous molecular mechanisms contributing to TNF production have been identified, but how they function together and their relative contributions within the TNF production network remains unclear.
-We use an iterative Systems Biology approach of quantitative measurement and mathematical modeling to develop a quantitative understanding of each regulatory module that controls TNF mRNA synthesis, mRNA halflife, translation, protein processing, and secretion.
+We use an iterative Systems Biology approach of quantitative measurement and mathematical modeling to develop a quantitative understanding of each regulatory module that controls TNF mRNA synthesis, mRNA half-life, translation, protein processing, and secretion.
 Combing these modules yields a predictive model of TNF production in response kinase activities controlled by MyD88- and TRIF-dependent pathways.
-By linking the model of the TNF production module to models of the TLR-signaling module, and TNFR-responsive NFκB signaling modules, we are able to explore computationally the possible functions of TNF during the inflammatory response to diverse PAMPs.
+By linking the model of the TNF production to models of the TLR-signaling modules, and TNFR-responsive NFκB signaling modules, we are able to explore computationally the possible functions of TNF during the immune response to diverse PAMPs.
 Contrary to expectation, we predict and then experimentally confirm that TNF’s autocine functions have little relevance in shaping the NFκB response to lipopolysaccaride although large amounts of TNF are produced and play important roles in paracrine responses.
 However, in response to CpG DNA autocrine TNF is important in extending the duration of NFκB activity and shaping CpG-induced gene expression programs.
 These stimulus-specific autocrine and paracrine functions are determined by the stimulus-specific dynamics of TNF production interfacing with MyD88 and TRIF-pathway dynamics.
 Thus, the mathematical model delineates the signaling network design principles that underlie TNF’s distinct functions in the immune responses of intra-cellular and extra-cellular pathogens.

 Introduction